graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-the response will have two conflicting versions of the `doesKnowCommand` that
+the response will have two conflicting versions of the `doesKnowCommand`
-cannot merge.
+fragment that cannot merge.

-One strategy to resolving field conflicts caused by duplicated fragment spreads
+If two fragment spreads with the same name supply different argument values,
-is to short-circuit when two fragment spreads with the same name are found to be
+their fields will not be able to merge.
+In this case, validation fails because
-merging with different argument values.
-In this case, validation could short
+the fragment spread `...commandFragment(command: SIT)` and
-circuit when `commandFragment(command: SIT)` is merged with
+`...commandFragment(command: DOWN)` are part of the visited selections that will
-`commandFragment(command: DOWN)`.
+be merged.

 ### Leaf Field Selections